• Skip to primary navigation

 Cons:

-• No offline Spotify playlists (I like to work out to music, personally)
+• No offline Spotify playlists (Perfect if you like to work out with music)

-As with any good fitness tracker, the Fitbit Versa 3 offers heart rate data and deep sleep metrics.
+As with any good fitness tracker, the Fitbit Versa 3 offers heart rate monitoring and deep sleep metrics.
 Real athletes know that rest is just as important as working out.

 Amazfit Bip 3 Pro